soyuzclub/onboarding/README.md

 # onboarding
-first repo to familiarize with onboarding on git hub
+First repo to familiarize with onboarding on git hub